GST Rate on Copper and Brass Related Products

 GST Rate for Brass

-gst rate on brass products
+GST rate on brass products

 Brass, an alloy primarily composed of copper and zinc, is widely utilized in various applications from musical instruments to plumbing fixtures due to its corrosion resistance and excellent machinability.
 Under the GST regime, brass products are uniformly subjected to an 18% tax rate.
 This rate aligns brass with other non-essential goods, reflecting its diverse use in both consumer and industrial markets.
 By applying a consistent rate, GST simplifies the tax system for businesses involved in the manufacture and sale of brass items, ensuring that the taxation reflects its value-added nature while also encouraging transparency and simplifying compliance across the sector.